 Cisco estimates the number of wearable devices in use will jump to almost 177 million by 2018.
-These numbers will be reinforced with increasing mobile users and high-speed internet connection.
+These numbers will be reinforced with increasing mobile users and high-speed internet connections.

 Image Courtesy: Cisco

-In spite of all the favorable statistics, wearable app developments is not an easy task.
-The app developers for the wearable technology face challenges which have direct impact on the efficiency of the wearable apps.
+In spite of all the favorable statistics, wearable app development is not an easy task.
+The app developers for wearable technology face challenges that have a direct impact on the efficiency of the wearable apps.

 Wearable Technology App Development: Before you Begin

-Here is the list of things that you need to keep in mind in order to develop a best wearable app:
+Here is the list of things that you need to keep in mind in order to develop the best wearable app:

 - Develop an app for wearables.
 Don’t make a replica of iPhone or Android apps.